How do you get more backlinks in 2022?

 You can host expert roundups, host interviews, or ask for expert contributions to your content.

 For example, I had Miles Beckler on my SEO podcast and he linked to the page where it was hosted:

 This technique works because there’s a clear exchange of value.
-The experts get exposure and you get to build a non-transactional relationship with them.
-You’ll be exposure yourself because they likely share or link to the content.
+The experts get exposure, and you get to build a non-transactional relationship with them.
+You’ll be exposed yourself because they likely share or link to the content.

 4. Oprah Technique

 I created a cool name for this technique, but it’s super simple.
 You’re going to get interviewed and land links.

 Go to Google → Enter “interview + niche” or “interview with + [YOUR COMPETITOR]”

 Add all these prospects to your link building database.
 Then, just reach out and pitch yourself for the interview.